kush1960/Wordpress-Workflow/README.md

 * SCSS compiling
 * Automatically adding vendor prefixes to CSS
-* Concatinating JS to minimise server requests
+* Concatinating JS to minimise server requests and allow dev js to be seperated in to multiple files for modularity
 * Linting Javascript errrors
 * Minifying CSS
 * Browser Sync - https://www.browsersync.io/
-* CSS sourcemaps (finally!)
+* CSS sourcemaps

 (Optionally) Includes Bower for...